Climate and Average Weather Year Round in Managua Nicaragua

 The brighter period of the year lasts for 2.1 months, from February 19 to April 22, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is March 25, with an average of 7.4 kWh.
+The brightest month of the year in Managua is March, with an average of 7.3 kWh.

 The darker period of the year lasts for 2.6 months, from August 23 to November 11, with an average daily incident shortwave energy per square meter below 5.2 kWh.
-The darkest day of the year is October 2, with an average of 4.6 kWh.
+The darkest month of the year in Managua is October, with an average of 4.8 kWh.

 The topography within 2 miles of Managua contains significant variations in elevation, with a maximum elevation change of 541 feet and an average elevation above sea level of 366 feet.
 Within 10 miles contains significant variations in elevation (2,949 feet).
 Within 50 miles contains large variations in elevation (4,465 feet).